simongravelle/nmrformd/docs/source/theory/dipolar_relaxation.rst

     where :math:`j \in M_i` and  :math:`j \notin M_i` refer to summation on spin from the same molecule as :math:`i`, and from different molecules as :math:`i`, respectively.

+.. container:: justify

-    Intra-molecular relaxation is usually attributed to the rotational motion of the molecule, and inter-molecular relaxation to the translational motion.
+    Intra-molecular relaxation is usually attributed to the rotational motion of the molecules, and inter-molecular relaxation to their translational motion.
 This is only an assumption that simplify the interpretation of results, and can lead to error :cite:`hubbardTheoryNuclearMagnetic1963`.